Maria Znamenska

 It is also worth mentioning that despite the speed of new technology in optometry, the human relationship between patient and doctor remains the most powerful tool.
 To properly care for patients, ODs will need more than clinical skills, knowledge, or the latest technological advances.
 Patients need thoughtful, professional, kind, trusting, understanding, and caring optometrists.

-The role of OCT technology in optometry
+Future of Optometry: AI for OCT technology in optometry

-• Enhanced patient care.
-OCT is a non-invasive and painless procedure that is easy for patients to undergo.
+- Enhanced patient care.
+OCT is a noninvasive and painless procedure that is easy for patients to undergo.
 It uses safe laser light, avoiding all the side effects or risks.
-As the procedure is comfortable and effortless both for the ODs and patients, it helps to build stronger relationships by providing a less intimidating experience than other examinations.
+As the procedure is comfortable and effortless for both the ODs and patients, it helps to build stronger relationships by providing a less intimidating experience than other examinations.

-Focusing on myopia management
+The future of Optometry: Focusing on myopia management

 According to a survey conducted by the American Optometrists Association, nearly 70% of optometrists reported an increase in patient requests for myopia treatment in the last two years.
 Myopia is a rapidly growing problem worldwide.
 Only in the USA, it is predicted that by 2050 the number of patients will increase to 49.8%.
 As unfortunate as it may be, such a global epidemic of myopia will undoubtedly create an opportunity to expand the practice of specialized treatment.

 In the future, optometrists may manage myopia using a combination of approaches, and one of the most discussed is orthokeratology (ortho-K).
 This non-surgical approach that involves wearing specially designed contact lenses has been used to reduce the degree of myopia since the 1960s.
 Although this method is not new in optometry practice, many companies are still working hard to create new approaches and upgrade them.
-For example, 2 years ago, Johnson & Johnson Vision announced FDA approval of its Acuvue Abiliti Overnight Therapeutic Lenses for the management of myopia.
+For example, two years ago, Johnson & Johnson Vision announced FDA approval of its Acuvue Abiliti Overnight Therapeutic Lenses for the management of myopia.
 That same year, CooperVision announced that its Procornea DreamLite night lenses for ortho-k had received the CE Mark from European regulators for slowing the progression of myopia in children and young adults.

 Game-changing contact lenses

-In the research published in Advanced Materials Technologies, was claimed that in the near future, contact lens sensors can be used to monitor many common diseases.
-The fact is that in the lacrimal fluid, there are biomarkers, the presence of which will make it possible to create diagnostic contact lenses.
+Research published in Advanced Materials Technologies claimed that contact lens sensors can be used to monitor many common diseases in the near future.
+The fact is that biomarkers in the lacrimal fluid make it possible to create diagnostic contact lenses.
 Such lenses would analyze these biomarkers and detect and treat systemic and ocular diseases such as diabetes, cancer, and dry eye syndrome.

 Summing up